Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Asymptotic analysis for a class of accelerated methods

 \begin{rema} { Note that in \cite{o2019behavior}, the almost sure non-convergence result only holds when the initialization is done from a sufficiently small neighborhood of the strict saddle point.
 This is because \cite{o2019behavior} only uses local diffeomorphism property of the map $P$ around $[\x^*;\x^*]$.
 Also, their result does not provide any guarantees for methods where momentum parameter and therefore the map $P_k$ varies with $k$.
-But since Theorem \ref{measurethm7} proves a stronger result of almost sure non-convergence from any bounded initialization, we need the maps $P_k$ to be diffeomorphisms on any compact set so as to pull back $\probP_1-$null sets from locally around $[\x^*;\x^*]$ to arbitrary locations in $\mathbb{R}^{2n}$.
-Now for the functions in the class $ \mathcal{C}^{2,1}_{L}(\mathbb{R}^n) $ that are locally Hessian Lipschitz continuous, from Corollary \ref{corsup2}, the map $P_k$ is diffeomorphism on any compact set for almost every real $h$ or equivalently $P_k$ is a diffeomorphism $\probP_1-$almost surely.
-Therefore, in Theorem \ref{measurethm7}, the almost sure non-convergence guarantee is for any bounded initialization of \eqref{generalds}. } \end{rema} So far we have explored certain qualitative properties of the family of accelerated methods \eqref{generalds} such as almost sure non-convergence to strict saddle points and the asymptotic eigenvalues of the Jacobian of the map $P_k : [\x_k;\x_{k-1}] \mapsto [\x_{k+1};\x_k]$, where $\{\x_k\}$ is the sequence generated by the update \eqref{generalds_adv}.
-However the result from Theorem \ref{measurethm7} does not lend us any insight into the escape/ convergence behavior of these accelerated methods from/ to arbitrary small strict saddle neighborhoods.
+But since Theorem \ref{measurethm7} proves a stronger result of almost sure non-convergence from any bounded initialization, we need the maps $P_k$ to be diffeomorphisms on any compact set so as to pull back $\probP_1$-null sets from locally around $[\x^*;\x^*]$ to arbitrary sets in $\mathbb{R}^{2n}$.
+Now for the functions in the class $ \mathcal{C}^{2,1}_{L}(\mathbb{R}^n) $ that are locally Hessian Lipschitz continuous, from Corollary \ref{corsup2}, the map $P_k$ is diffeomorphism on any compact set for almost every real $h$ or equivalently $P_k$ is a diffeomorphism $\probP_1$-almost surely.
+Therefore, in Theorem \ref{measurethm7}, the almost sure non-convergence guarantee is for any bounded initialization of \eqref{generalds}. } \end{rema}

+So far we have explored certain qualitative properties of the family of accelerated methods \eqref{generalds} such as almost sure non-convergence to strict saddle points and the asymptotic eigenvalues of the Jacobian of the map $P_k : [\x_k;\x_{k-1}] \mapsto [\x_{k+1};\x_k]$, where $\{\x_k\}$ is the sequence generated by the update \eqref{generalds_adv}.
+However the result from Theorem \ref{measurethm7} does not lend us any insight into the escape/convergence behavior of these accelerated methods from/to arbitrary small strict saddle neighborhoods.
 More importantly it is not clear whether these accelerated methods have a better escape rate asymptotically close to the strict saddle point when compared to standard algorithms like gradient descent or Nesterov accelerated method and also whether larger momentum amplifies the escape rate.
 In order to investigate such quantitative properties we conduct a rigorous analysis of the asymptotic convergence and divergence rate for these algorithms in the next section.